alejoceballos/dumb-keyboard/README.md

 Blank screen.
 Didn't expect it to work anyways.
 Checking the inspector in my browser a see the message `Warning: Failed prop type: The prop 'keys' is marked as required in 'Keyboard', but its value is 'undefined'`.
 Well, makes sense.
-The Keyboard story must be updated the same way we updated the tests.
+The Keyboard story must be updated the same way I updated the tests.
 ```javascript 1.8
 // src/stories/Keyboard.stories.js
 .